James-N-M/dictionary-web-app/ReadMe.md

 Users should be able to:

-- Search random words from Dictionary Api
+- Search for words from Dictionary Api
 - Load a light or dark theme based on users device preferences
+- Toggle theme and save it in session storage
 - Load layout for the site depending on users device screen size

 ### Built with